 - A process or procedural error was made that was significantly prejudicial to the result of the proceedings as it affects the appealing party. - New information that was not available or known to the party appealing at the time of the proceedings has arisen which, when considered, may materially alter the result.
-Note: Information that the appealing party chose not to present at the time of the hearing is not considered new information. - The Title IX Coordinator, investigator or Hearing Panel Member had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that significantly affected the outcome of the matter.
+Note: Information that the appealing party chose not to present at the time of the hearing is not considered new information. - The sanctions imposed are so severe considering the nature of the violation, complainant or respondent attitude, previous inappropriate conduct, impact of the respondent's or complainant's behavior on the community and other specific circumstances that they demonstrate an abuse of discretion by the decision making body.
+(Note: a complainant reporting party may use the same grounds to appeal that sanctions imposed are not severe enough.) - The Title IX Coordinator, investigator or Hearing Panel Member had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that significantly affected the outcome of the matter.